Quantum Nanophotonic Interface for Tin-Vacancy Centers in Thin-Film Diamond: Results

-We target selective collection from the C transition, but due to collective emission dynamics, we see significant lifetime reduction when the cavity is on resonance with either the C or D transition individually.
-Furthermore, we will show in Section~\ref{subsec:purcell} that by considering the orthogonality of the C and D dipoles, we can extract the C/D branching ratio and individual Purcell factors for each transition.
+We target selective collection from the C transition, but due to the C/D transitions sharing an excited state, we see significant lifetime reduction when the cavity is on resonance with either transition individually.
+Furthermore, we will show in Section~\ref{subsec:purcell} that by considering the orthogonality of the C and D dipoles, we can extract individual Purcell factors for each transition, and by extension, the C/D branching ratio .
 In preparation for this analysis, we calculate the spontaneous emission rate from the measured emitter decay lifetime via $\Gamma=1/\tau_{\text{lifetime}}$.
-When resonant with the cavity, transition C(D) demonstrates a lifetime of $1.847 \pm 0.002$ ns, or emission rate $0.543$ 1/ns ($4.570 \pm 0.02$ ns, or emission rate $0.219$ 1/ns) compared to the off-resonance lifetime of $9.412 \pm 0.09$ ns, or emission rate $0.106$ 1/ns (Fig.~\ref{fig:lifetime_reduction}c).
-We then fit the data to a double Lorentzian model.
-Dividing the fitted Lorentzian amplitude to the background yields a the emission rate enhancement ratio, which we denote as $\zeta$.
-For the C and D transitions, we extract $\zeta_C=4.672$ and $\zeta_D=1.985$, respectively (Fig.~\ref{fig:lifetime_reduction}a).
+When resonant with the cavity, transition C(D) demonstrates a lifetime of $1.85 \pm 0.02$ ns, or emission rate $0.54$ 1/ns ($4.57 \pm 0.02$ ns, or emission rate of $0.22$ 1/ns) compared to the off-resonance lifetime of $9.41 \pm 0.09$ ns, or emission rate of $0.11$ 1/ns (Fig.~\ref{fig:lifetime_reduction}c).
+We then fit the data to the sum of two Lorentzians.
+Dividing a fitted Lorentzian peak to the background yields an emission rate enhancement ratio, which we denote as $\zeta$.
+For the C and D transitions, we extract $\zeta_C=4.67\pm0.07$ and $\zeta_D=1.99\pm0.02$, respectively (Fig.~\ref{fig:lifetime_reduction}a).

 For the angled device, there remain contributions from a secondary emitter in the collected counts.
-We therefore fit the spontaneous emission rates to a quadruple Lorentzian model.
-We determine that transition C(D) demonstrates a lifetime of $1.079 \pm 0.002$ ns , or emission rate $0.926$ 1/ns ($8.109 \pm 0.2$ ns, or emission rate $0.123$ 1/ns) compared to the off-resonance lifetime of $10.507 \pm 0.2$ ns, or emission rate $0.095$ 1/ns (Fig.~\ref{fig:lifetime_reduction}d).
-The fitted amplitude ratios are $\zeta_C=12.230$ and $\zeta_D=1.514$ (Fig.~\ref{fig:lifetime_reduction}b).
+We therefore fit the spontaneous emission rates to the sum of four Lorentzians but focus our analysis on the more prominent emitter.
+We determine that transition C(D) demonstrates a lifetime of $1.08 \pm 0.01$ ns , or emission rate $0.93$ 1/ns ($8.11 \pm 0.23$ ns, or emission rate $0.12$ 1/ns) compared to the off-resonance lifetime of $10.51 \pm 0.19$ ns, or emission rate $0.10$ 1/ns (Fig.~\ref{fig:lifetime_reduction}d).
+The fitted amplitude ratios are $\zeta_C=12.23\pm0.69$ and $\zeta_D=1.51\pm0.27$ (Fig.~\ref{fig:lifetime_reduction}b).